DinaKyr/aepp-panellinies-themes-frequency/README.md

 For n in [A,C] , k in [1,~5]
-- I broke each .txt into *Theme n* and *Excersise nk* pieces, using Regex. *Description* is optional, so I only kept *Themes* which were followed by some text
+- I broke each .txt into *Theme n* and *Exercise nk* pieces, using Regex. *Description* is optional, so I only kept *Themes* which were followed by some text
 - All the above are added in a single python list

-## Counting apperances
+## Counting appearances

-- I applied the deep learning model SentenceTransformer for semantic similarity on the list containing the excersises and themes
+- I applied the deep learning model SentenceTransformer for semantic similarity on the list containing the exercises and themes
--Using cosine similarity and key words that match certain excersuses descriptions, I placed every excersise in one or more of the following clusters:
+-Using cosine similarity and key words that match certain exercises descriptions, I placed every exercise in one or more of the following clusters:
 [matrices , lists_queue_stack_theory, graphs_theory, write_program, flowchart, fillin, subprograms, oop, matching same_structure, errors, write_theory] (or unknown if neither of the keywords are a match)
-- I treated the *Excersise 1* of *Theme A* seperately, as it is always a True-False excersise and I wanted to see the context of each True False question seperately
+- I treated the *Exercise 1* of *Theme A* separately, as it is always a True/False exercise and I wanted to analyze the context of each True/False question individually

 ## Final Product
 Lastly, I plotted all the counts of each cluster in a bar graph, visualizing the most frequent themes